 Watch how ButterflyMX works:

-Investing in technology can help you retain residents by:
+Investing in technology can help you boost resident retention by:

 - Ensuring maximum security.
 Residents’ preferences are changing — safety is now their top priority.
 Technology like a video intercom can make your property more secure by providing an audit trail of door access events and letting residents see who’s at the door before letting them in.